sblair01/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 Lets first look at a basic setup.
 In Azure VMware Solution, you create a segment(s) and under that segment, you have some VM's that you want to install some packages on from the internet.

-Your segments are attached to the default tier-1 gateway which as a direct path out to the tier-0 edge gateway.
+Your segments are attached to the default tier-1 gateway which as a direct path out to the tier-0 edge gateway where BGP is consumed.

+Note: T0 routers Microsoft managed and not exposed or configurable by end users.

 ![image.png](./images/vm_segment.png)